augustonf/fitText/README.md

 Find appropiate font-size using a binary search to reduce algorithm complexity from O(n) to O(log n).
 Nevertheless, the maximum value for n is the height of the parent container in px.

+<h2>7.
+Another solutions</h2>

+There is also another library that does something similar to fitText, called [fitty](https://github.com/rikschennink/fitty), but I had some wobble when calling it with the same frequency as fitText in the example.
+This may not be a problem in a static page that only changes the container's size once in a while, so I'll just leave it here.